WillACosta/flutter_nasa_apod_app/README.md

 ### @cloudwalk-mobile-test

-This Apod application, provides a showcase of using NASA's APOD (Astronomic Picture of The Day) API for for show awesome pictures of the universe, made with Dart/Flutter 💙.
-Here you'll find concepts such as Clean Architecture, Clean Code, SOLID and another things related to the best coding practices.
+This application, provides a showcase of using NASA's APOD (Astronomic Picture of The Day) API for show awesome pictures of the universe, made with Dart/Flutter 💙.
+Here you'll find concepts such as Clean Architecture, Clean Code, SOLID and other things related to the best coding practices.

 #